roman-milk/roman-milk.github.io/teachers-discipline.md

+===

- ****** Teacher's Discipline Ch.
-02 ****** bytom6432© (This is a fantasy written for fun.
+(This is a fantasy written for fun.
 All characters are over 18.
 It contains spanking, humiliation, and domination so if you do not enjoy please skip the story.
 It is a contination of Chapter 1)